An1(na), An2(na); Statistical Physics 1 recommended but not required

 Calculate energy losses due to different transport mechanisms.

-Make estimates of resources requirements and impact of different energy extraction technologies.
+Make estimates of resources requirements of different energy extraction technologies.

 Evaluate the merit of different energy sources based on quantitative comparisons.